 - Choice of a large number of regulated, non-regulated and financial activities licences;

 - A platform to access regional wealth and investment opportunities.

-With over 60 significant funds domiciled in the DIFC and over 2000 companies resident within its regulatory parameters, the DIFC provides a flexible and hospitable business ecosystem for financial firms wishing to expand their global footprint.
+With over 65 significant funds domiciled in the DIFC and well over 2000 companies resident within its regulatory parameters, the DIFC provides a flexible and hospitable business ecosystem for financial firms wishing to expand their global footprint.

-To find out how Ocorian's Dubai office can help you, click here.
+To find out how Ocorian's UAE office can help you, click here.